psevestre/openid-fapi/Financial_API_JWT_Secured_Authorization_Response_Mode.md

 * `scope` - the scope granted with the access token
 *  `state` - the state value as sent by the client in the authorization request

-The following example shows an JWT for a successful "token" authorization response:
+The following example shows the claims of the JWT for a successful "token" authorization response:

 ```
 {